Brand Names: Kazano

 Take alogliptin and metformin with meals.

-Alogliptin and metformin is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Alogliptin and metformin is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.